gregswift/github-collective/README.rst

 Todo
 ====

- - Add support for Buildout-style variable substitution
+ - Substitution and other unit testing
  - Support storing configuration options locally (eg repo options that don't get sent to GitHub)
  - Send emails to owners about removing repos